hamalainenilmari/Big-Data-Platform/assignment-3-894931/data/chicago/README.md

 The dataset contains: 6.48M rows and 23 columns

-sampleData.csv contains 10 rows of the dataset
+Sample.csv contains 10 rows of the dataset